PPrism/TCCS/README.md

 You will also need to ensure any required files are also present in that directory.

 ## How do I build it?
-If you don't wish to use the publish build provided for some reason, you can just use the solution in Visual Studio and build it with that.
-It has a build process that is trivial compared to TerrariaOGC.
+If you don't wish to use the published build provided for some reason, you can just download the repo, and use the solution in Visual Studio to build your own version.
+Unlike TerrariaOGC, no linking or external repo setup is required.

 ## Auxillary Files:
 In order for TerrariaOGC to be safe in a legal sense, I cannot provide a substantial part of the Terraria's original content, outside of a few resources, meaning TerrariaOGC depends on you having the original game made for the 'Old-Gen' console versions.